Rugby union and apartheid: 1995 Rugby World Cup

 After his election in 1994, Nelson Mandela encouraged black South Africans to get behind the previously hated national rugby team, the Springboks, as South Africa hosted the 1995 Rugby World Cup.

 Prior to the World Cup in 1995, the Springboks were only seeded ninth and were not expected to dethrone the incumbent champions Australia, who had not lost a game in the preceding 12 months.

 During the tournament, South Africa defeated Australia, Romania, Canada, Western Samoa and France.
 They then met New Zealand in the 1995 Rugby World Cup Final at Ellis Park Stadium.
 Springbok captain Francois Pienaar played on in extra-time despite a calf strain and the Springboks secured a three-point victory with a drop goal from Joel Stransky.

 During the remarkable post-match presentation ceremony, Nelson Mandela presented Pienaar with the Webb Ellis Cup while wearing a Springbok jersey bearing Pienaar's own number 6.
 During his acceptance speech, Pienaar made it clear that the team had won the trophy not just for the 60,000 fans at Ellis Park, but also for all 43,000,000 South Africans.

 This was widely seen as a major step in the reconciliation of white and black South Africans; as F.W. de Klerk later put it, "Mandela won the hearts of millions of white rugby fans."
 Mandela's efforts at reconciliation assuaged the fears of whites, but also drew criticism from more militant blacks.
 His estranged wife, Winnie, accused the ANC of being more interested in appeasing whites than in helping blacks.

 These events, along with the relationship between Mandela and Pienaar, were the subject of a 2008 book by John Carlin, Playing the Enemy: Nelson Mandela and the Game that Made a Nation, that spotlights the role of the 1995 Cup win in post-apartheid South Africa.
 Carlin sold the film rights to Morgan Freeman.
 The result was the 2009 film Invictus, directed by Clint Eastwood and starring Freeman as Nelson Mandela and Matt Damon as Pienaar.

+Views

+In his autobiography, Scottish commentator Bill McLaren wrote in 1991: "It has been a disgrace that a World Rugby Union power has been eliminated from world competition for all those years, even allowing for their country's unacceptable racist policy."